tmolitor-stud-tu/mod_push_appserver/README.md

 Simple and extendable app server for XMPP push notifications as defined in [XEP-0357][1].

+The app server is implemented as a module for the [Prosody][2] XMPP server.

+Currently, only push notifications to Apple's [APNS][3] are implemented, but other push services (such as Google's [FCM][4]) can easily be added in a separate module.

 ## Requirements

 - Prosody 0.9 or later.